Nipple pain is normal while breastfeeding, but it can be easily relieved

 Wear breast pads in between feeds

 When your nipples are extra sensitive and chafed, it's a good idea to wear breast shields in between feeds.
-Breast pads are also great for preventing nursing breasts from leaking through your shirt, which is always good!
+Breast shields are also great for preventing nursing breasts from leaking through your shirt, which is always good!

 Nursing pads will absorb any leakage quickly, which reduces the chance of developing thrush, but make sure to swap them out and keep your nipples and breasts dry.

 The triple-later design absorbs your milk and protects from leaking through your clothes, ensuring you feel confident no matter where you go.

 They’re so comfy and seamless that you’ll forget you’re wearing them but will be glad they’re there.
 You’ll also have less laundry to do for leaked-on clothes, yay!

 Try a hand expression or a breast pump

-Make sure to be gentle, though!
+Make sure to be gentle, though.
 Too much pressure can cause bleeding from the delicate blood vessels near the nipple.

 Massage your breasts

 Giving your breasts a massage can help prevent sore nipples, clogged milk ducts and mastitis.
 Massaging can also help clear milk blisters.
-It's kind of amazing and very easy to do at home.

 Starting at the outside of the breast and working your way in, gently rub toward the nipple, applying gentle pressure with your fingers.
 To clear a duct, try massaging in a bowl of warm water, shower or bath, or use a breast massager that's specifically designed to work with hot or cold therapy.